 Once you have your equipment, you can choose from a variety of Mangrove Jack's Craft Series Cider Kits to find the perfect flavour for your taste.

-- Clean and sanitise your fermenter, lid and mixing paddle with a good home brew Sanitiser (each sold separately).
+- Clean and sanitise your fermenter, lid and mixing paddle with a good home brew sanitiser such as VWP. (each sold separately).

 - Add 3L of boiling water to the fermenter and then add 1 kg (2.2lb) of dextrose sugar or ordinary white granulated sugar and stir until completely dissolved.

 - Top up to 23L with cold tap water and stir well.

 Check the liquid temperature is between 18–28 °C if not then stand the fermenter in a bath of icy water to cool it down.

 Add the contents of the Cider Yeast and Cider Sweetener sachets and stir to mix.